What Do Sports Psychologists Do?

 (5) Help Athlete Develop Pregame Routine

-As part of mental preparation, the role of a sports psychologist includes helping athletes develop mental skills used during pregame or prerace routines.
+As part of mental preparation, the role of a mental performance coach includes helping athletes develop mental skills used during pregame or prerace routines.
 Athletes learn how to focus on the process instead of results and be more proactive with their confidence prior to competition.

 (6) Help Athletes Develop Preshot Routines